Peripli/specification/api.md

 The Service Manager SHOULD support field queries on top-level fields with string and boolean values and MAY support fields with integer and date-time values.
 The interpretation of other value types or object is implementation specific.
 In general, the Service Manager SHOULD reject field queries for all other value types.

+The Service Manager MAY also support field queries on nested fields.
+If so, the path to the field MUST be separated by a dot ('`.`').
+Elements of an array are addressed with the index after the field name in square brackets('`[]`').
+For example, a path could look like this: `credentials[0].basic.username`.

 A BNF-like definition of a query looks like this:
 ```
 query := predicate | predicate "and" predicate